Premium Wagering Analysis

 Summary

--1.2 lengths below benchmark ranked 41st on the day
+-1.5 lengths below benchmark ranked best of the day

 Summary